Last updated July 9, 2020

 No Late Payment Fees and Hold Threshold Raised:

-The University will not assess late payment fees for past due payments for the Spring semester from March 15 through May 15, 2020.
-The registration hold threshold has been raised to accommodate students.
+The University did not assess late payment fees for past due payments for the Spring semester from March 15 through May 15, 2020.
+The registration hold threshold was raised to accommodate students.
 Business Office staff are also available to discuss any concerns regarding your student account status.
-Please contact them at 210-436-3731 or at firstname.lastname@example.org for assistance with questions on balances, payment due dates and holds.
+Please contact them at 210-436-3731 or at email@example.com for assistance with questions on balances, payment due dates and holds.

 Housing and Meal Plan Refunds: